sakethvardhineni/apache-airflow-dag/README.md

 The webserver container will be configured with the environment variables, volumes, ports, and command specified in the webserver service.

-Once both containers are running, To access the Airflow webserver, navigate to http://localhost:8080 in host machine
+Once both containers are running, you should be able to access the Airflow webserver by going to http://localhost:8080 in your web browser.